ryanbyczek/4coder-Customization/README.md

 * Search advances with enter or tab, reverse with shift+enter or shift+tab
 * List All Locations initializes with token under cursor, supports paste from clipboard
 * Blinking cursor when in notepad-like mode
-* Jump to function/struct definition with ctrl+enter when cursor is on token
 * More informative File Bar with language, line-ending, spaces/tabs (eventually encoding type)
 * Automatic line-ending mode switching when saving per platform preference
 * Preview hex colors when cursor is on any hex color code value